NiklasElsaesser/FaceBias/README.md

 Each *2D-Convolutional* layer is followed by a max-pooling layer.
 A max-pooling layer reduces overfitting and improves computational efficency.[6]
 They help to capture the most at different levels of abstraction, by reducing the spatial dimensions it allows the model to focus on the more prominent features.
 It furthermore reduces the spatial dimensions of the feature maps and therefore the parameters in the following layer, shortening the training process and decreasing the complexity of the training process.[9]

 To track the whole training process a callback to Weights&Biases (WandB) is made.
 WandB allows for comprehensive data review to improve the training process if needed.
-In case of this project, various Epoch sizes made a significant differenz in computing power, not recognizable without WandB.
+In case of this project, various Epoch sizes made a significant difference in computing power, not recognizable without WandB.

 ![run-results](assets/run-results.png)